Read the book and email me when you pick your party date!

-How To Make New Friends: Tips and Tricks
+How To Make New Friends: Proven Strategies for Meaningful Connections

-It certainly was for me.
-My friends motivate and inspire me, offer support, and even played a role in starting my last business.
+It was for me—my friends motivate and inspire me, offer support during difficult times, and even played a role in starting my last business.

-Whether you’ve relocated to a new city, begun a new job, or simply want to expand your social circle, there is plenty of advice online on how to make new friends.
+Whether you’ve relocated to a new city, begun a new job, or simply want to expand your social circle, this guide offers practical strategies to help you meet new people and build lasting friendships that will enhance your life.

 “If you want to meet interesting people, you have to do interesting things.”